What is Functional Communication Training (FCT)?

 The first research in the area of functional communication was conducted in the 1980s in the United States.

 Functional Communication Training (FCT) grew out of more traditional behavioural interventions.
-People receiving these older-style interventions tended to go back to behaving in difficult ways after the intervention.
+People getting these traditional interventions tended to go back to behaving in difficult ways after the intervention.
 FCT was designed to achieve longer-term changes in behaviour.

 What is the idea behind Functional Communication Training (FCT)?